1986–87 Champions Trophy

-The 1986 Champions Trophy was held in Sharjah, UAE, between November 27 and December 5, 1986.
+The 1986 Champions Trophy was a cricket tournament held in Sharjah, UAE, between November 27 and December 5, 1986.
 Four national teams took part: India, Pakistan, Sri Lanka and West Indies.

 The 1986 Champions Trophy was a round-robin tournament where each team played the other once in a tournament worth £60,000 in prize money.
 West Indies won all three of its matches, winning the trophy and UK£22,000.